Salsa in the Streets: If It’s March, It’s Time For Miami’s Calle Ocho Festival

 Recently, a day-long craft beer festival in Wynwood called “Tap That Craft” and a two-day wine and food festival in Coral Gables called “Cork & Fork” have been added to the Carnaval Miami mix.
 The beer event features samplings from Florida craft breweries, live music, games and real-time paintings by local graffiti artists.
 The wine and food festival showcases some of the Miami’s most talented chefs and dozens of restaurants, with culinary tastings, cooking demonstrations and mixology experiences.

-Treat yourself to a stress-free experience during Carnaval Miami and splurge on a $100 VIP ticket that includes reserved parking and access to VIP lounges, backstage experiences and private bashes, including a rooftop champagne lounge overlooking the Calle Ocho action.
+Treat yourself to a stress-free experience during Carnaval Miami and splurge on a $100 VIP ticket that includes reserved parking and access to VIP lounges, backstage experiences and private bashes, including a rooftop champagne lounge overlooking the Calle Ocho Festival.

 For a tamer experience, try Calle Ocho’s sister festival, Carnaval on the Mile, in the Miami suburb of Coral Gables.
 The free, two-day street party, also hosted in March by Kiwanis of Little Havana, focuses on Latin Jazz and features live performances, tastings and art.